karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 See https://github.com/karl-zylinski/odin-raylib-web for more info on how the web build works.

+## Assets
+You can put assets such as textures, sounds and music in the `assets` folder.
+That folder will be copied when a release build is created and also integrated into the web build.

+The hot reload build doesn't do any copying, because the hot reload executable lives in the root of the repository, alongside the `assets` folder.

 ## Sublime Text

 For those who use Sublime Text there's a project file: `project.sublime-project`.

 How to use:
 - Open the project file in sublime
-- Choose the build system `Main Menu -> Tools -> Build System -> Game template` (you can rename the build system by editing `project.sublime-project` manually)
+- Choose the build system `Main Menu -> Tools -> Build System -> Odin + Raylib + Hot Reload template` (you can rename the build system by editing `project.sublime-project` manually)
 - Compile and run by pressing using F7 / Ctrl + B / Cmd + B
 - After you make code changes and want to hot reload, just hit F7 / Ctrl + B / Cmd + B again